turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 As a user,
 - When I favorite an idea card, then refresh the page,
 - That idea card is still in the "favorite" state with the filled in star icon

+As a user,
+- When I click "Show Starred Ideas"
+- I see only card that are favorited

+As a user,
+- When I click "Show Starred Ideas"
+- I see the text on that button has changed to "Show All Ideas"

+As a user,
+- When I click "Show Starred Ideas"
+- Then I click what is now "Show All Ideas"
+- I see all idea, favorited or not

+As a user,
+- When a type a letter or phrase into the search bar
+- I now only see the cards that include the letter/phrase in the title or body

+As a user,
+- When I backspace and delete something from the search bar, so that it's empty
+- I see all cards since no search criteria is being provided

 ### Iteration 5 - Commenting on Ideas